zxuwen/angular-table/README.md

   * Makes columns sortable
   * Adds pagination
   * Implicitly renders cell contents by name convention and allows custom cell content if needed
-  * Implicitly renders header titles by name convection and allows custom header content if needed
+  * Implicitly renders header titles by name convention and allows custom header content if needed

 ## Dependencies
 This directive depends on angular only.
 No jQuery or Bootstrap required!
 It has been